datasektionen/infra/README.md

 We also host some third party websites in nomad (e.g. mattermost) and these have their job specs in this repository and are referenced in `nomad.tf`.

 All servers run bind9, a DNS server.
 Within it, each host get the domain name `$hostname.dsekt.internal`.
-Additionally, services/programs running on a specific host (i.e. not in nomad) should get a CNAME record at `$name.dsekt.internal` pointing to it's host.
+Additionally, services/programs running on a specific host (i.e. not in nomad) should get a CNAME record at `$name.dsekt.internal` pointing to its host.

 A postgres(ql) instance is running on the host _ares_.
 It should have scheduled backups, but doesn't yet.